befunger/scan-my-shelf/README.md

 # scan-my-shelf
 An ongoing project to develop an application for book enthusiasts.
 This repo is still very much a work in progress!

-This repo contains the backend API for the scan-my-shelf app.
-Programmed in Python using Flask.
+This repo contains the backend API for the [scan-my-shelf mobile app](https://github.com/befunger/scan-my-shelf-mobile/) developed in Python using Flask.

 # Installation
 * To run this project locally, clone the repository.